Monitoring your APIs

 Monitoring is a way to stay up to date on the health and performance of your APIs.
 Postman's built-in monitoring service helps you consolidate an additional step in your API development lifecycle.

 Postman monitors are based on collections.
-Monitors can be scheduled as frequently as every hour for free plans or even every five minutes for paid plans and will run through each request in your collection, similar to the collection runner.
-You can also attach a corresponding environment with variables you'd like to utilize during the collection run.
+Monitors will run through each request in your collection, similar to the collection runner.
+You can also attach a corresponding environment with variables you'd like to utilize during each collection run.

 The value of monitors lies in your test scripts.
 When running your collection, a monitor will use your tests to validate the responses it's receiving.
 When one of these tests fail, you can automatically receive an email notification or configure the available integrations to receive alerts in tools like Slack, PagerDuty, or HipChat.